statdle/statdle.github.io/README.md

 # statdle

 A React project following the legacy of webapps wordleifying sporcle quizzes.
-This one is about country statistics
+Find the Secret Nation-State using Statistics!